Become an Impactful Leader With Your Master’s in Leadership From Walden

 Earn a Graduate Certificate in Leadership, which will demonstrate your new skills to prospective employers.

 Learn how to effectively mediate and resolve interpersonal and team conflict and maintain a harmonious, productive workplace.

-Evaluate your own leadership style as you develop the communication, problem-solving, and management skills to build effective teams and organizations.
+Evaluate your leadership style as you develop the problem-solving and management skills to build effective teams and organizations.

 Customize your studies by choosing nine credits from any of the MS in Leadership specialization courses.

 Program Admission Considerations: A bachelor's degree or higher.